Spatial, Spectral and Temporal Response of High Intensity Laser Plasma Mirrors- Direct Observation of the Ponderomotive Push: Conclusion

 \section{Conclusion}

 We have reported direct measurement of the spatial, spectral, and temporal characteristics of light reflected from relativistic PMs, in agreement with both particle-in-cell (PIC) simulations and theoretical models.
-We present a direct experimental measurement of the shape of the critical electron density surface in a high intensity laser excited plasma on a solid surface for two different laser wavelengths, providing clear evidence of the ponderomotive push.
-The behavior of PMs was investigated using high- and ultrahigh-contrast pulses.
+We present a direct experimental measurement of the shape of the critical electron density surface in different kind of high intensity laser excited plasma on a solid surface for two different laser wavelengths, providing clear evidence of the ponderomotive push.
+The average velocity of the deformation observed for Setup-A was $0.043c$ at the intensity of $3 \times 10^{19}~W/\mathrm{cm}^2$, in line with the theoretical value of $0.025c$ at $1.5 \times 10^{18}~W/\mathrm{cm}^2$ reported by Wilks \textit{et al.} (1992) \cite{wilks1992absorption}.

+The behavior of PMs was investigated using high- and extreme-contrast pulses.
 Significant spectral broadening and pulse shape modification are observed, arising from the deformation of the PM and various nonlinear plasma dynamics.
 As the conventional metal-coated or dielectric mirrors are unsuitable at relativistic intensities due to their low damage thresholds, relativistic PMs provide a promising alternative for reaching extreme intensities and exploring quantum electrodynamics (QED) regimes.
 The curvature induced to the reflected beam by the PM can be utilized in the far field for multiple applications, such as controlling the divergence of attosecond pulses generated during the interaction or focusing the reflected beam.